DanielRios549/Laravel-React/README.md

 yarn dev
 ```

-### If a variable `ASSET_MODE` was either not available or be different of `dev`, you need to run build the frontend, to build run the command:
+### If a variable `ASSET_MODE` was either not available or be different from `dev`, you need to build the frontend using this command:

 ```
 yarn build